fedorkobak/knowledge/other/clouds.md

 **Vertical** scaling typically involves making existing units more powerful.
 In the context of computing, it means that the application migrates to machines with more CPU or RAM.

 **Horizontal** scaling means that there are new units are added to process typical tasks in parallel.
 In the context of computing, it means that just more computers are launced.

+## Data storages

+Consider the main types of data storage.

+**Data warehouse**: Stores data from different sources in a well-organized manner.
+It is perfect for querying and anlisys.

+**Data Lakes**: They provide a way to store an unstructured or semi-structured data.

+**Lake houses**: Data warehouses built on top of data lakes.